 Culture Secretary – protect our BBC, for the arts and for everyone

-The Government has imposed further deep cuts on the BBC, and has threatened to abolish its funding model entirely.
+The UK Government has imposed deep real-terms cuts on the BBC, and has threatened to abolish its funding model entirely.

 As Culture Secretary, Nadine Dorries froze the licence fee below inflation until 2024, creating a hole of over £285 million in the BBC’s finances.1

 In 2027, the Government has signalled that it may abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
 Ministers have not suggested an alternative funding model.

 Further cuts and uncertainty over the BBC’s funding threatens to cause lasting damage to UK culture at home and abroad.

 - Increase and sustain the BBC’s funding, at least in line with inflation.

 - Ensure that the BBC remains publicly owned and properly funded after 2027, with a model that maintains universal access and upholds a strong commitment to public service broadcasting.

 The BBC’s funding has been slashed in recent years